Lehigh works to adhere to religious observations - The Brown & White

 “The institution is not going to be an obstacle to a student who wants to observe religious holidays,” Lloyd said.
 “And if there is some kind of holiday obstacle, it’s probably just some kind of misunderstanding or misinformation — and that can all be straightened out.”

-Steffen said the vast majority of problems that have come up around religious accommodation issues arise because new faculty, staff and students are not familiar with these university policies.
-New faculty receive information about the policies regarding religious holiday observance in the orientation process, and Steffen is one of the people who speaks to new faculty during orientation.
+Steffen said the vast majority of problems that have come up around religious accommodations arise because new faculty, staff and students are not familiar with these university policies.
+New faculty receive information about the policies regarding religious holiday observance in the orientation process, and Steffen is one of the people who speak to new faculty during orientation.

 Weiser said he thinks he is one of the more religious kids on campus because he doesn’t use technology during the holidays.
 He said there have been times when he had exams the day after a holiday which makes it more challenging because he must find other ways to study.